apertoapp/FOSS-Index/categorized/development.md

 # Development and Programming

-> ree and open-source tools for coding, version control, databases, and DevOps.
+> Open-source tools for coding, version control, databases, and DevOps.

 | Icon | Operating System |
 | --- | --- |